-This year I am back with another Pepper Jack that Jack Skellington would want to be friends with.
-Spooky faces on The Jacks this year – after several years of Pepper Jack carving, I am getting more detailed.
+This year I am back with another Halloween stuffed pepper that Jack Skellington would want to be friends with.
+Spooky faces on The Jacks this year - after several years of Pepper Jack carving, I am getting more detailed.

 The Orange Pepper Jack is my favorite this year…